steemit/steem/doc/devs/2018-08-20-resource-notes.md

 - The maximum RC an account can have is equal to its Steem Power (technically, VESTS).
 - It takes 5 days for RC to regenerate from 0% to 100%.
 (So more SP means more RC's per hour.)
 - Users automatically spend RC whenever they transact.
+RCs are charged based on various resources a transaction can consume.
+Resources are things like execution time, state size, transaction size.
+The sum of costs of all resources are charges to the user's RCs.
+The one RC pool pays for _all_ resources.
 - A user who doesn't have enough RC is unable to transact.
 - The amount of RC required per byte [1] is a decreasing function of the number of bytes in the pool (so-called "price curve").